 Decorating the Eggs with Incredible Craftsmanship

-- Romania is famous for its artists who hand-paint empty eggshells in different geometrical and floral motives, an art form which has been passed down from generation to generation.
+- Romania is famous for its artists who hand-paint empty eggshells in different geometrical and floral motives, an art form that has been passed down from generation to generation.
 Another ancient local tradition (mainly from northern Bucovina) on Easter eggs involves adorning the eggs with beads to create intricate, colorful patterns, as seen below.

 Attend Church on Easter Saturday